-Take an unforgettable journey from the 19th-century Paris of Victor Hugo's novel Les MisÃ©rables to today's blockbuster stage musical.
-Featuring rare items from the collections of the BibliothÃ¨que nationale de France, Maison de Victor Hugo, MusÃ©e Rodin, Cameron Mackintosh Archive and others, this exhibition is a world-first insight into the most popular French story of all time.
+Take an unforgettable journey from the 19th-century Paris of Victor Hugo's novel Les MisÃ©rables to today's blockbuster stage musical in this world-first exhibition.
+It features rare items from the collections of the BibliothÃ¨que nationale de France, Maisons de Victor Hugo, MusÃ©e Rodin, Cameron Mackintosh Archive and others:

 - Victor Hugoâ€™s original handwritten Les MisÃ©rables manuscript â€“ a French national treasure thatâ€™s leaving Europe for the first time

-- Original drawings and watercolours by Victor Hugo
+- original drawings and watercolours by Victor Hugo

-Photography and filming is not permitted in the main gallery, due to preservation requirements, but is allowed in the multimedia gallery.
+Photography and filming is not permitted in the main gallery, due to preservation requirements, but is allowed in the interactive gallery.
 Please refer to signs in the exhibition or ask a staff member for further information.